Teff Flour Muffins (NO Added Sugar!) - Delicious, fruit-sweetened muffins that are made with 100% teff flour. Healthy and kid-friendly!

 I first became interested in the tiny grain a few years back.
 After trying it out in various baked goods, it has become a staple in my diet.

-With Mickie's birth, I lost a good amount of blood and was anemic for quite a while.
+With Miki's birth, I lost a good amount of blood and was anemic for quite a while.
 Teff was one of the flours I employed in my diet to help rectify that, as it is high in iron.

-Another plus to teff is that it's higher in protein.
+Another plus to teff is that it's high in protein.
 This is great for someone who is prone to blood sugar issues, like myself, as the protein acts as a buffer against the grain's carb content.